sts-q/olr/README.md

 ## README.md

-These files are exported via command 'qTest.Export' from a running OLR.
+Files in directory `nosee` are exported via command `qTest.Export` from a running OLR.

 see directory: nosee/